-As such, Jane Kennedy has funded a new campaign run by Merseyside Police and the region's Safeguarding Children Boards, Listen to My Story with the aim of raising the awareness of CSE to reduce harm to children and young people who are being sexually exploited, but do not believe they are being sexually exploited.
+As such, Jane Kennedy has funded a campaign run by Merseyside Police and the region's Safeguarding Children Boards, Listen to My Story, with the aim of raising the awareness of CSE to reduce harm to children and young people who are being sexually exploited, but do not believe they are being sexually exploited.

 CSE is child abuse and children and young people who become involved face high risks to their physical, emotional and psychological health and well-being.

 Safeguarding vulnerable child and young people is the responsibility of all public agencies.

 Why are children and young people vulnerable?

 The common issues and reasons can be due to a number of factors including a young person’s low self-esteem and a poor self-image.

 Young people who run away from home are recognised as being more at risk of being targeted as a victim of sexual exploitation.